Table of Contents

 I have worked on a few projects in the past that have helped me gain good time management and creative skills.
 I have always been a keen learner and volunteer on my days off.

-Along with this, I have also been part of several leadership workshops/any other professional competency-building activity and am able to stay focused under pressure.
+Along with this, I have also been part of several leadership workshops/any other professional competency-building activities and am able to stay focused under pressure.

 While this was a template, let’s look at a self-introduction statement.